The gassy messenger: N2 and O2 are also greenhouse gases

 Abstract

-Raman spectroscopy (a complement to IR spectroscopy) challenges this greenhouse gas / non greenhouse gas paradigm, and reveals that this assumption and conclusion, based on IR spectroscopy measurements, to be false or incomplete.
-It can be shown that N2 and O2 absorption bands are by their nature - due to their symmetric vibration - totally transparent to all IR detectors, but are not transparent to Raman detectors and show an 'absorption' band in the mid infrared.
-Ramon Spectroscopy shows: CO2 and the other greenhouse gases to be typical and not special as are N2 and O2 .
+Raman spectroscopy (a complement to IR spectroscopy) challenges this greenhouse gas / non-greenhouse gas paradigm.
+It reveals that this assumption and conclusion, based on IR spectroscopy measurements, are false or incomplete.
+It can be shown that N2 and O2 absorption bands are by their nature - due to their symmetric vibration - totally transparent to all IR detectors, but are not transparent to Raman detectors and show an 'absorption' band in the mid-infrared.
+Ramon Spectroscopy shows CO2 and the other greenhouse gases as typical and not special as are N2 and O2.
 N2 and O2 are 'greenhouse gases'.
 If this premise is refuted, the question is: what are the greenhouse gases, and what is the greenhouse effect?

 Background